jvh/univestment/README.md

 Connect to the deployment server using SSH: `ssh -p 9922 odi13@jacktarbox.co.uk`.

+### Server

+The application is currently running on our company's own server.
+This is due to the small nature of our application for the time being until our userbase becomes larger.
+The following are some commands to interact with the server.

+`sudo supervisorctl restart odi_flask`: Restarts the flask server.

+`sudo supervisorctl status`: Views the status of the services running.

+`cat /var/log/odi_server/odi-flask.err.log`: View error log for flask.

+`cat /var/log/odi_server/odi-flask.out.log`: View out log for flask.

 ### Back-end

 The back-end is written primarily in Python.